-Ms. Sangeeta Pendurkar was appointed as an Additional (Independent) Director, based on the recommendation of Nomination and Remuneration Committee, by the Board of Directors with effect from 8th December, 2020, to hold office up to the date of the forthcoming Annual General Meeting.
-Further, the Board also recommended to the members of the Company to appoint her as Non-Executive Independent Director of the Company.
+Ms. Sangeeta Pendurkar, who was appointed as an Additional (Independent) Director, basis recommendation of the Nomination and Remuneration Committee, by the Board of Directors with effect from 8th December, 2020, was regularized by the members of the Company as Non-Executive Independent Director on the Board, at the Annual General Meeting held on 17th September, 2021

-Appointment of Mr. Vinayak K. Deshpande as the Independent Director on the Board of the Company was approved by the Shareholders at their First Annual General Meeting, held on 20th December, 2016.
+Appointment of Mr. Vinayak K. Deshpande as the Independent Director on the Board of the Company was approved by the Shareholders at their First Annual General Meeting, held on 20th December, 2016 for the period of five years.
+He was further re-appointed as Independent Director for the period of five years, under the provisions of the Companies Act, at the Sixth Annual General Meeting held on 17th September, 2021.